Quant Finance

 In Plain English

-In the late 1990s, Stanford accounting professor Joseph Piotroski noticed something paradoxical about value stocks: on average, they underperformed despite appearing cheap by traditional measures.
-The culprit was a subset of truly distressed, deteriorating companies masquerading as value plays.
-His 2000 paper described a simple 9-point scoring system to separate the genuinely improving value companies (high F-Score) from the ones heading toward bankruptcy (low F-Score).
+In the late 1990s, Stanford accounting professor Joseph Piotroski noticed something strange about value stocks.
+On average they underperformed despite looking cheap by traditional measures.
+The culprit: a subset of truly distressed, deteriorating companies hiding as value plays.
+His 2000 paper described a simple 9-point scoring system to separate genuinely improving value companies (high F-Score) from those heading toward bankruptcy (low F-Score).

-The F-Score works like a physical for a company's finances.
-Instead of looking at valuation multiples, it examines nine binary signals — each scores 0 or 1 — spread across three categories: Is the company profitable and improving its profitability?
+Think of the F-Score as a physical exam for a company's finances.
+Instead of looking at valuation multiples, it examines nine binary signals (each scores 0 or 1) across three categories: Is the company profitable and improving?
 Is it reducing debt and improving liquidity?
-Is it becoming more efficient at turning assets into sales?
-A company that passes all nine tests gets a score of 9.
-One that fails all nine gets a 0.
+Is it getting more efficient at turning assets into sales?
+A company passing all nine tests scores 9.
+One failing all nine scores 0.

-The elegance is in the simplicity.
+That's the appeal.
 You don't need to forecast cash flows or estimate discount rates.
-You just read the financial statements and check whether things are getting better or worse.
-A score of 7-9 signals a fundamentally improving company; 0-2 signals a deteriorating one.
-Piotroski showed that a long/short strategy based on this score generated substantial alpha even after accounting for transaction costs.
+Just read the financial statements and check if things are improving or deteriorating.
+A score of 7-9 points to a fundamentally improving company; 0-2 to a deteriorating one.
+Piotroski showed a long/short strategy based on this score generated meaningful alpha even after accounting for transaction costs.

-What makes the F-Score valuable in a quantitative context is that it's entirely rules-based, reproducible, and requires no subjective judgment.
-Every analyst applying it to the same company at the same time will get the same answer.
-This makes it ideal as a component in systematic factor models and multi-signal composite scores.
+The F-Score is valuable in a quantitative context because it's entirely rules-based, reproducible, and requires no subjective judgment.
+Every analyst applying it to the same company at the same time gets the same answer.
+That makes it ideal as a component in systematic factor models and multi-signal composite scores.

 Technical Definition